-- All students who have been accepted or registered for fulltime studies at any South African public university. - All students who intend to register or are registered for the following: - Honours/fourth year engineering/postgraduate Diploma - Masters' - Doctorate
+- All students who have been accepted or registered for full-time studies at any South African public university. - All students who intend to register or are registered for the following: - Honours/fourth-year engineering/Postgraduate Diploma; - Master's; and - Doctorate.

-DSI-CSIR IBS applications are restricted to students whose degrees are aligned with the thematic research areas and research themes/technology streams indicated below.
-Supervisor endorsement and motivation will be required with each bursary application for Masters' and doctoral applications.
+DSI-CSIR IBS applications are restricted to students whose degrees align with the thematic research areas and research themes/technology streams indicated below.
+Supervisor endorsement and motivation will be required for each bursary application for master's and doctoral studies.